fabrizio-pasti/esqlj-elastic-jdbc/README.md

 A sample usage of esqlj in DBeaver:

 ![DBeaver navigator panel](docs/img_readme_01.png)
-**Tables are ElasticSearch index and views are ElasticSearch aliases**
+**Tables are Elasticsearch index and views are Elasticsearch aliases**

 ![DBeaver navigator panel](docs/img_readme_02.png)
 **Fields in index**